Here’s a look at the life of Recep Tayyip Erdogan, current president and former prime minister of Turkey.

 March 2014 - After Erdogan threatens to “eradicate” Twitter at a campaign rally, Turkey bans the social media site, and a two-week countrywide blackout ensues.

-August 10, 2014 - Erdogan is elected president during the first-ever direct elections.
+August 10, 2014 - Erdogan is elected president during the first-ever direct elections in Turkey.

 November 2014 - At a summit hosted by a women’s group in Istanbul, Erdogan says that women and men are not equal “because their nature is different.”
 It’s not the first time the Turkish leader has made controversial comments about women: previously, he told Turkish university students that they shouldn’t be “picky” when choosing a husband and has called on all Turkish women to have three children.